 The third section focuses on the design of group protocols and outlines a series of group experiences for students.
 These are intended to provide both personal and professional growth, as well as a format for practice in group leadership, self-reflection, cultural competence, and community service learning.
 A new chapter focusing on the recovery model and trauma-informed care suggests ways for occupational therapists to design group interventions within these broadly defined approaches.

-Cole's seven-step format for occupational therapy group leadership provides a concrete, user-friendly learning experience for students to design and lead theory-based groups.
-The settings for which students can design group interventions have been updated to include current and emerging practice settings.
+Cole’s 7-step format for occupational therapy group leadership provides a concrete, user-friendly learning experience for students to design and lead theory based groups.
+The settings for which students can design group interventions has been updated to include current and emerging practice settings.

 Instructors in educational settings can visit www.efacultylounge.com for additional material to be used for teaching in the classroom.